Quasisymmetric geometry of the Julia sets of McMullen maps

-Except 0 and $\infty$, the remaining $l+m$ critical points of $f_\lambda$ are called the \emph{free} critical points.
+Except 0 and $\infty$, the remaining $\ell+m$ critical points of $f_\lambda$ are called the \emph{free} critical points.
 These free critical points have the same orbit essentially (see \S \ref{escape-case}).
 They are attracted to $\infty$ or not at the same time.
-If the free critical points are not attracted to $\infty$, then $J_\lambda$ is connected (see \cite{DR}).
+If the free critical points are not attracted to $\infty$, then $J_\lambda$ is connected (see \cite{DR13}).
 In this case, two natural questions arise: When $J_\lambda$ is a Sierpi\'{n}ski carpet?
-Is it quasisymmetrically equivalent to a round one?
+Is it q.s. equivalent to a round one?

 The study of the quasisymmetric equivalences between the Sierpi\'{n}ski carpets and round carpets was partially motivated by the Kapovich-Kleiner conjecture in the geometry group theory.
-This conjecture is equivalent to the following statement: if the boundary of infinity $\partial_\infty G$ of a Gromov hyperbolic group $G$ is a Sierpi\'{n}ski carpet, then $\partial_\infty G$ is quasisymmetrically equivalent to a round carpet in $\EC$.
+This conjecture is equivalent to the following statement: if the boundary of the infinity $\partial_\infty G$ of a Gromov hyperbolic group $G$ is a Sierpi\'{n}ski carpet, then $\partial_\infty G$ is q.s. equivalent to a round carpet in $\EC$.
 Recently, Bonk gave a sufficient condition on the Sierpi\'{n}ski carpets such that they can be q.s. equivalent to some round carpets (see \cite{Bon11}).

-If the free critical orbits of $f_\lambda$ are bounded and one of them is attracted by an attracting periodic orbit, then $J_\lambda$ is a Sierpi\'{n}ski carpet if its Fatou components satisfy some `buried properties (see \cite{DL}).
-In order to find more specific $\lambda$ such that $J_\lambda$ is a Sierpi\'{n}ski carpet, we consider the parameter space of $f_\lambda$.
-Define the \textit{non-escape locus} of this family by
+If the free critical orbits of $f_\lambda$ are bounded and one of them is attracted by an attracting periodic orbit, then $J_\lambda$ is a Sierpi\'{n}ski carpet if its Fatou components satisfy some `buried' properties (see \cite{DL05}).
+In order to find more specific $\lambda$ such that $J_\lambda$ is a Sierpi\'{n}ski carpet, we focus our attention on the global parameter space of $f_\lambda$.
+Define the \textit{non-escaping locus} of this family by

-It is known that $\Lambda$ is connected and contains infinitely many small homeomorphic copies of the Mandelbrot set which correspond to the \textit{renormalizable} parameters (see \cite{De,St} and Figure \ref{Fig_McMullen_para}).
+It was known that $\Lambda$ is connected and contains infinitely many small homeomorphic copies of the Mandelbrot set which correspond to the \textit{renormalizable} parameters (see \cite{Dev06,Ste06} and Figure \ref{Fig_McMullen_para}).